 Generally, arbitration awards are final and not appealable, either to US courts or within the arbitration process itself.
-Some arbitral institutions have recently drafted rules allowing for limited appeals within the arbitration, as discussed further in 'Update and trends.'
+Some arbitral institutions have recently drafted rules allowing for limited appeals within the arbitration, for example the AAA Optional Appellate Arbitration Rules.
 Parties may appeal from US court orders relating to confirmation or vacatur of an award through normal litigation procedures; this process is generally lengthy and quite costly.